Culture Gaps provides cross-cultural resources to help visitors to the United States bridge the gap between their

 Culture Gaps Quickstart Guide

 Biweekly (sometimes weekly) blog posts are published on Thursdays.
 Expect problems to be solved, tips aplenty and lots of stories - all targeted at helping you level up your English, improve cross-cultural communication and get competent in American culture.

 Get ready to level up your English and improve communication in the United States with one of my free downloads.
 More products are coming soon.

 Before I met and fell in love with my wife, I fell in love with her country – Japan!
 Discover Japan's forty-seven prefectures in a beautifully concise and modern format with Japan 47 or learn to identify and use gestures in Japanese Gestures.

-Learn about the U.S. Federal Government, the 50 states, the people that inhabit America, the U.S. systems and formats, including movie, TV and game ratings.
-Plus, learn English vocabulary, listen to America-themed playlists and browse my favorite digital and physical products for getting started in the USA.
+Learn about the U.S. Federal Government, the 50 states, American people, U.S. systems and formats, including movie, TV and game ratings.
+Plus, listen to my America-themed playlist on Apple Music.

 Never miss a post, product or update!
 Whenever there's something new at Culture Gaps, get notified with a short and pithy email.